unit73e/haskell_exercises/ch1.md

 1. How do you import a module in GHCI?

-1. How do you write an addition expression in the prefix form?
+1. How do you write an addition expression in prefix form?

 1. Why doesn't the expression `2 + -3` evaluate?

+1. Why doesn't the expression `2*-3` evalutate?

 1. How do you inspect the associativity and precedence of an operator: